Mohammadjamiu/tahugo/content/electronics/19-steps-for-learning-electronics-as-a-beginner.md

 ## Go hands on

-6. Get the basic or essential tools needed like jumper wires, battery, breadboard, pairs of cutter, plier, screw-driver, multimeter, glue gum, soldering iron etc.
+6. Get the basic or essential tools needed;

+   e.g. jumper wires, battery, breadboard, pairs of cutter, plier, screw-driver, multimeter, glue gum, soldering iron etc.

 <!-- here are detailed tools needed as a beginner. -->